Overview

 Single-account deployment

-When deploying multiple environments to the same AWS account, remember that the OIDC provider can only be created once per account:
+When deploying multiple environments to the same AWS account, the OIDC provider can only exist once:

 Multi-account deployment